-- Instant stopping while in operation of long stopping time than expected.
+- Instant stopping while in the operation of long stopping time than expected.

-6. Less operation time – Drying process requires 30 to 45 minutes for efficient killing of bed bugs.
+6. Less operation time – The drying process requires 30 to 45 minutes for the efficient killing of bed bugs.
 This time may vary slightly upwards.

-Any duration less that 30 minutes won’t completely kill bed bugs.
+Any duration of fewer than 30 minutes won’t completely kill bed bugs.

-7. Climate/weather change – Change in weather within your locality alters the room temperature of a working dryer.
+7. Climate/weather change – Change in weather within your locality alters a working dryer’s room temperature.

-High altitude regions demand more temperature due to effects of atmospheric pressure as compared to low altitude areas.
+High altitude regions demand more temperature due to atmospheric pressure compared to low altitude areas.